About IAS

 • Convening cardiovascular health care providers at regional and international meetings, including the IAS Triennial Congress

-• Transcending national boundaries across to promote cardiometabolic health
+• Transcending national boundaries to promote cardiometabolic health

 • Driving the implementation of today’s science into tomorrow’s clinical practice.